Ahmed113/ForeCastApp/README.md

 2.`FutureWeatherFragment:` Responsible for displaying the list of the next 7 days' weather forecast.

-3.`FutureWeatherDetailsFragment:` Responsible for displaying every single day in the list of the next 7 days' weather forecast.
+3. `FutureWeatherDetailsFragment:` Responsible for displaying weather forecasts in detail for every single day in the list.

 4.`SettingsFragment:` lets users interact with the application by entering and selecting data.
 As shown below in the screenshots